-Table 5-2 shows the initial assessment of non-network options against the RIT-D criteria.
+Table 5-2: Assessment of non-network options against RIT-D criteria shows the initial assessment of non-network options against the RIT-D criteria.
 The assessment did not find any of the non-network options to be potentially credible against RIT-D criteria (considered both in insolation, and in combination with network solutions).
 The assessment commentary for each of the generation and storage options is set out in the following sections.